Visit Haute-Savoie in 7 days

 • Difficulty: easy, accessible to all levels

-The trail winds through flowered pastures, sometimes crossing herds and ends at an orientation table on a rocky plateau: one of the best viewpoints in the region.
+The trail winds through flowered pastures, sometimes crossing herds and ending at an orientation table on a rocky plateau: one of the best viewpoints in the region.
 Ideal for a picnic or a contemplative break.

 Samoëns

-The Cirque du Fer-à-Cheval: the cathedral of nature
+The Cirque du Fer-à-Cheval: nature’s cathedral

-• For the more motivated, continue to the Fond de la Combe, at the foot of the Prazon glacier, in absolute silence — a moderate 3-hour round-trip hike.
+• For the more motivated, continue to the Fond de la Combe, at the foot of the Prazon glacier, in absolute silence — a moderate 3-hour round trip hike.

 Last stop of the day: the Rouget waterfall, the “Queen of the Alps”